 Can I Get Privacy Protection With Google Domains?

-You sure can!
+Yes, you can get privacy protection with Google Domains.
 Privacy protection is included for free with all domain name purchases through Google Domains.
 This is not a service every domain registrar includes but Google sure does!

-Does Using Google Domains Help With Google SEO?
+Does Google Domains Help With Google SEO?

 However, unofficially speaking, it would stand to reason that your website could experience some indexing gains if Google has direct access to your domain details as opposed to connecting it to Search Console via a third-party domain registration company.